Battle of Shiloh: Background and plans

-The Confederate Army's February 6 loss at Fort Henry caused it to abandon Kentucky and parts of Tennessee.
+The Confederate Army's February 6 casualties at Fort Henry caused it to abandon Kentucky and parts of Tennessee.
 The last Confederate troops in Nashville moved south on February 23.
-General Albert Sidney Johnston, Confederate commander of the Western Theater, made the controversial decision to abandon the region.
+General Albert Sidney Johnston, Confederate commander of the western theater, made the controversial decision to abandon the region.
 Although Confederate politicians were unhappy with Johnston's performance and the abandonment, the consolidation of troops further south was a wise choice, because the Union forces on the Tennessee River could cut off Confederate retreats from posts in Kentucky and major portions of Tennessee.
 Confederate leadership decided to consolidate forces in Corinth, Mississippi, which is just south of the Tennessee–Mississippi border.
 The town of Corinth had strategic value because it was at the intersection of two railroads, including one that was part of the rail network used to move Confederate supplies and troops between Tennessee and Virginia.
 By the end of March, over 40,000 Confederate troops were concentrated at Corinth.